 When the Sun and Moon are opposed or square to one another, the Sun’s goals in life are challenged by the security needs of the Moon.
-The Sun and Moon are two of the most powerful personality factors in the chart, but the past conditioning of the Moon may struggle to support the self-expression of the Sun and the solar individual may see the lunar individual as over-emotional, dependent and sensitive.
-Yet with the hard aspects, they tend to operate at times harmoniously and will operate from its easier relating side, but there will be some times of friction, which can be handled by seeing where the Moon is coming from and understanding the individuality and purpose of the Sun.
-The Sun person cannot feel where the Moon is coming from and the Moon cannot see where the Sun is heading.
-Though it may be as simple as two temperaments or personalty’s clashing and not necessarily that one will not support the other in this relationship.
+The Sun and Moon are two of the most powerful personality factors in the chart, but the past conditioning of the Moon may struggle to support the self-expression of the Sun.
+The solar individual may see the lunar individual as over-emotional, dependent, and sensitive.
+With the hard aspects, they tend to operate at times harmoniously and then fall into disharmony.
+There will be some times of friction, which can be handled if you can understand where the Moon is coming from and honor the individuality and purpose of the Sun.
+The trouble is that the Sun person cannot feel where the Moon is coming from and the Moon cannot see where the Sun is heading.
+It may be as simple as two temperaments clashing and not necessarily that one will not support the other in this relationship.

 Carl Jung, as part of his life-long interest in astrology, researched five hundred married couples, using their birth charts to test the classic aspects.
 He found a significant proportion had Sun conjunct Moon, Moon conjunct Moon, and Moon conjunct Ascendant, and reported his findings in the monograph, Synchronicity – An Acausal Connecting Principle.
 However, I read somewhere about the discrepancies of the study, and only the conjunction and opposition were used.
 The planets and points used in the study were the Ascendant, Sun, Moon, Venus, and Mars.
 Jung said these two aspects (Sun-Moon & Moon-Moon) have long been mentioned in the old traditional literature, as marriage characteristics and they, therefore, represent the oldest tradition.